php-dev-br/laravel-doc-pt-br/validation.md

     ]);

 <a name="rule-required-if-accepted"></a>

 #### required_if_accepted:_anotherfield_,...

 The field under validation must be present and not empty if the _anotherfield_ field is equal to `"yes"`, `"on"`, `1`, `"1"`, `true`, or `"true"`.

-<a name="rule-required-if-declined"></a>
-#### required_if_declined:_anotherfield_,...

-The field under validation must be present and not empty if the _anotherfield_ field is equal to `"no"`, `"off"`, `0`, `"0"`, `false`, or `"false"`.

 <a name="rule-required-unless"></a>

 #### required_unless:_anotherfield_,_value_,...

 The field under validation must be present and not empty unless the _anotherfield_ field is equal to any _value_.
 This also means _anotherfield_ must be present in the request data unless _value_ is `null`.
 If _value_ is `null` (`required_unless:name,null`), the field under validation will be required unless the comparison field is `null` or the comparison field is missing from the request data.

 <a name="rule-required-with"></a>

 #### required_with:_foo_,_bar_,...

 The field under validation must be present and not empty _only if_ any of the other specified fields are present and not empty.

 <a name="rule-required-with-all"></a>

 #### required_with_all:_foo_,_bar_,...

 The field under validation must be present and not empty _only if_ all of the other specified fields are present and not empty.

 <a name="rule-required-without"></a>

 #### required_without:_foo_,_bar_,...

 The field under validation must be present and not empty _only when_ any of the other specified fields are empty or not present.

 <a name="rule-required-without-all"></a>

 #### required_without_all:_foo_,_bar_,...

 The field under validation must be present and not empty _only when_ all of the other specified fields are empty or not present.

 <a name="rule-required-array-keys"></a>

 #### required_array_keys:_foo_,_bar_,...

 The field under validation must be an array and must contain at least the specified keys.

 <a name="rule-same"></a>

 #### same:_field_

 The given _field_ must match the field under validation.

 <a name="rule-size"></a>

 #### size:_value_

 The field under validation must have a size matching the given _value_.
 For string data, _value_ corresponds to the number of characters.
 For numeric data, _value_ corresponds to a given integer value (the attribute must also have the `numeric` or `integer` rule).
 For an array, _size_ corresponds to the `count` of the array.
 For files, _size_ corresponds to the file size in kilobytes.
 Let's look at some examples:

     // Validate that a string is exactly 12 characters long...
     'title' => 'size:12';